-For more description and information about the Creative Writing program, see: https://www.unlv.edu/english/academic-programs/mfa-creative-writing
+For more information about the Creative Writing program, see: https://www.unlv.edu/english/academic-programs/mfa-creative-writing.

 Funding: all admitted Ph.D. with Creative Dissertation students are offered $26,500 per yer for three years, funded by a combination of the Graduate Assistantship and Black Mountain Institute Fellowship.
 Duties for this funding require 20 hours per week, usually fulfilled by a combination of teaching and editorial work on English Department or Black Mountain Institute publications.

 Please note: Two new Ph.D.
 BMI Fellows are admitted each year, in alternating genres.
 Our current admissions schedule is to admit students for entering classes as follows: Literary Nonfiction – 2019, 2021; Fiction – 2019, 2020; Poetry – 2020, 2021.

 Applications for a genre not in the admissions rotation will be returned.

 - Students will write a book-length, publishable work of fiction, literary nonfiction, or poetry.

 - Students will develop literary and theoretical knowledge at the Ph.D. level, and writing skills that prepare them for university, college, and community college teaching careers.

 - Students will develop professional writing skills that prepare them for a career in writing professionally by selling works to magazines, book publishers, and websites.

 Creative Writing Ph.D.s can go on to careers in:

 - A person with a Ph.D. in English with Creative Dissertation is prepared for a career in academia, and can pursue teaching at universities, colleges, or community colleges.